KGebski0036/Security-Of-Servers-And-Web-Applications/README.md

 - **DAST:** OWASP ZAP Baseline is available on demand to probe the running API without hitting cloud resources.
 - **Secrets handling:** CI uses dummy values; production secrets stay in AWS Secrets Manager and are only fetched by App Runner at runtime.
 - **Supply chain:** Docker images are built on trusted developer machines and pushed directly to the ECR repository created by Terraform, minimizing intermediary hops.
+- **Pre-commit Secret Scanning:** Local `pre-commit` hooks using **GitLeaks** block developers from accidentally committing passwords, API keys, or sensitive tokens to the repository.

 ## 5. Security Deep Dive: Code, Configuration, and Hardening (L7/L8)